 The next idea improves somewhat over the lot mean.
-In the course of production, some wafers may temporarily be split from their parent lots into child lots to undergo rework processes, travel along branch routes for measurements, act as send aheads for control feedback, or test improved processes.
+In the course of production, some wafers may temporarily be split from their parent lots into child lots.
 The child lots may undergo single or multiple processes at different times and by different tools.
 In this case, at the expense of additional record-keeping, the individual child lot means are used for estimating each wafer's missing values, based on each wafer's lot membership at each process, rather than using the full lot means.

-The variance of a measurement within a lot is usually much less than between lots because the within-lot wafers use the same tools on each step.
-For different lots, tools from varying generations and manufacturers are available for each step.
+The variance of a measurement within a lot is usually much less than between lots.
 That explains the rationale for using within lot estimates for missing values.
-Of the three alternatives cited here, in our application, the detailed child-lot option yields the best predictive accuracy.
+Of the three alternatives cited here, in our application, the detailed childlot option yields the best predictive accuracy for reasons mentioned earlier.

-It is also important to note that other machine learning methods for filling in missing values, such as expectation-maximization based methods, were tested and resulted in less accurate predictions than the suggested approach; possibly because they are agnostic.
-Moreover, such methods are significantly more computationally expensive, which is undesirable in the anticipated largescale applications.
+It is also important to note that other machine learning methods for filling in missing values, such as expectationmaximization based methods, were tested and resulted in less accurate predictions than the suggested approach; possibly because they are agnostic to domain specific information.
+Moreover, such methods are significantly more computationally expensive, which is undesirable in the anticipated large-scale applications.